 You will be required to write a short, 500-600 word, single-spaced critical review of a text not covered by the course that you believe fits the critical, theoretical, and intellectual stakes of this class.
-You will locate a text, close
+You will locate a text, close read the text, and generate an academic critique and assessment of the text's value for study.
+In other words, what text might you include in a class like ours?
+You must have your text approved by the instructor.
+The critical review will be turned in and published on the course blog.

-"If one is lucky, a solitary fantasy can totally transform one million realities."
+"If one is lucky, a solitary fantasy can totally transform one million realities." -Maya Angelou

--Maya Angelou